marko-jankovic/stash-spy/README.md

-Here's the corrected README documentation with the fix:

----

 # Stashy Repository Manager

 This is a Python script that helps to manage multiple Git repositories hosted on **Stash/Bitbucket Server** (formerly known as Stash).
 It supports repository cloning, updating, and cleaning, as well as flexible logging and rate-limiting features.